Analysis: What signings of Devin Bush Jr., Julian Love mean for Seahawks

 Instead, Seattle views Love as insurance in case Adams has any setbacks in his recovery from a knee injury suffered in the season opener in 2022 against Denver, as well as versatile enough to play several other roles.

-According to Pro Football Focus, Love, who started 16 games for the Giants in 2022, played 494 snaps at free safety, 154 as a nickel corner and 271 in the box, or essentially lined up as a linebacker.
+According to Pro Football Focus, Love, who started 16 games for the Giants in 2022, played 494 snaps at free safety, 154 as a nickel corner — so maybe he could compete with Coby Bryant for that spot — and 271 in the box, or essentially lined up as a linebacker.

 Seattle also likes the idea of Adams playing significantly at weak side linebacker.
 And if Adams is ready for the start of the season, he could play linebacker with Love and Diggs as the safeties, something that was going to be a significant part of the team’s defensive game plan in 2022 before Adams was injured.
 In fact, Adams was hurt when he blitzed and hit Russell Wilson on a play when he’d lined up at linebacker.